shaft49/notes/interview/os_theory.md

   - Hold and Wait – A process is holding at least one resource and waiting for resources.
   - No Preemption – A resource cannot be taken from a process unless the process releases the resource.
   - Circular Wait – A set of processes are waiting for each other in circular form.
+### Banker's Algorithm: Deadlock Avoidance Algorithm
+- Bank never allocates available cash in such a way that it can no longer satisfy the needs of all of its customers.
 ### Multi threading patterns

 - Boss-Worker Patterns